DATES: Tentative Dates June 4 - June 24, 2017

 Total Program Fee: $4995

 The program offers students an experience of French culture and history through courses where Paris is your classroom.
-Students may study music, French, politics, literature, film, or statistics and probability.
+Students may study music, French, politics, art, film, or photography.
 In-class instruction and cultural excursions create a truly adventurous educational experience.
-Exploring the wealth that Paris offers and including several day trips to the surrounding countryside in one of the most exciting countries in Europe, you will develop a deeper appreciation not only of your subject area, but also French culture and history.
+Exploring the wealth that Paris offers and including several day trips to the surrounding countryside in one of the most exciting countries in Europe, you will develop a deeper appreciation of your subject area, as well as an understanding of French culture and history, past and present.

 Please note: Be aware that study abroad programs require a great deal of walking.
 Even though we will ride the Paris subway, students should be prepared to climb long flights of stairs (sometimes carrying all your luggage) and to walk several miles each day.
 Stairs may be steep; walkways may be cobblestoned, uneven, and slippery.
 Air conditioning is not commonly available throughout Europe.
 You do not need to be able to speak French.

 Excursions may include: The major sights of Paris are conveniently located and easily accessible by the safe and easy-to-use Paris subway; students may receive subway passes.
 History lovers will enjoy exploring landmarks like Notre Dame and the Roman ruins in the heart of old Paris.
 For art lovers, the city boasts many of the greatest museums in the world—the Louvre, the Orsay, the Orangerie; students may receive the Paris Museum Pass for admittance to 50+ of the most popular museums and monuments.
 And no trip to Paris would be complete without a visit to the Eiffel Tower and an evening cruise on the Seine for a switched-on view of the City of Lights by night.
 During your stay, Paris celebrates Bastille Day with an Eiffel Tower fireworks show and the not-to-be-missed Tour de France finishes on the famous boulevard, the Champs-Elysées.
 A day trip may transport you to the grandeur of Louis XIV’s palace at Versailles.

 Classes: Class times and locations will be announced by your professor.